 Derails Fat Loss

 When you’re counting calories, drinking alcohol will send your daily tally through the roof.
 Mens’ Fitness says that a typical drink has roughly 100 to 165 calories, but that’s not including mixed drinks that are made with sugar-packed fruit juices or pre-made mixers.
-Plus, who stops with one drink at happy hour?
+Plus, how many holiday revelers stop with one drink?
 What’s more, alcohol relaxes your inhibitions, so you’re likely to eat more and worry about it less, another way your diet gets derailed when you drink.

 The Balancing Act

 There’s nothing wrong with drinking as long as you do it in moderation and time it with your workouts.
 In fact, alcohol can actually be beneficial to your health.
 Still, folks who are fond of the drink need to find a way to have their beer and drink it too.
-Muscle and Fitness advises starting with safeguarding your liver to keep your antioxidants up by supplementing with N-acetyl cysteine.
+Muscle and Fitness advises starting with keeping antioxidants up to safeguard your liver by supplementing with N-acetyl cysteine.
 You can also improve muscle building after a day of drinking by taking leucine.
 Alcohol tends to cancel the effects of this BCA, so taking extra the day after will help.
-Also, back to the research that showed alcohol consumption reduces protein synthesis, remember that particular result doesn’t happen for 24 hours after you’ve had your drinks.
-That means it’s better to exercise before joining your friends for happy hour on the same night rather than heading to the bar the evening after you’ve worked out.
+Also, back to the research that showed alcohol consumption reduces protein synthesis, remember that particular effect occurs during the 24 hours after you’ve had your drinks.
+That means it’s better to exercise before hitting holiday parties on the same night rather than partying or heading to the bar the evening after you’ve worked out.